ShuilongwxZoey/radiance.exe/README.md

 3. Disable some system feautres (such as Task Manager, Registry Editor and Group Policy Editor).

 # 💬Others
+You may get a BSoD during the run of the harmful edition, I don't know how to fix this problem yet :(

 I will upload the source code of radiance.exe if i finished this project.